Iain Murray argues here that alcohol abuse guesstimates aren’t statistics. Therefore, we shouldn’t treat such

 - Brignell, J. Sorry, Wrong Number!
 The Abuse of Measurement.

-- Huff, D. How To Lie With Statistics.
-NY: Norton, 2010.
+- Huff, D. How To Lie With Stats.
 (Helps avoid falling for alcohol abuse guesstimates.)

 - Milloy, S. Junk Science Judo.
 Self-defense against Health Scares & Scams.

-This website is informational only.
+- This site gives no advice.
 Thus it gives no advice on alcohol abuse guesstimates aren’t statistics.